sesquideus/fields/README.md

 # physics-fields

-A package for `numpy` that enables creation of lazily evaluated two-dimensional scalar and vector fields that can be evaluated over grids or collections of points.
+A simple package for `numpy` which implements lazily evaluated two-dimensional scalar and vector fields.
+They can be evaluated over regular grids or collections of points.